-We announced on December 6, 2021, based on consultations with Ora, that we are planning to commence the first human study with OK-101 in the fourth quarter of 2022, and because the drug is designed to be administered topically, we anticipate skipping standard Phase 1 studies typically expected with orally delivered drug candidates in non-life-threatening conditions.
-This first trial is planned to be a Phase 2 efficacy clinical trial in DED patients and is anticipated to be conducted in approximately 200 to 250 DED patients.
+Based on recent consultations with Ora, we are now planning to commence the first human study with OK-101 in the first quarter of 2023, and because the drug is designed to be administered topically, we plan to skip the standard Phase 1 studies typically expected with orally delivered or injectable drug candidates in non-life-threatening conditions and open the first trial as a Phase 2 clinical trial in DED patients (See OKYO Pipeline below).
+This trial is anticipated to be conducted in approximately 200 to 250 DED patients.
 The study is being designed in conjunction with, and will be managed and monitored by Ora, well known for its leadership of ophthalmic clinical trial activities.
-The Phase 2 trial is expected to be completed in 6-8 months from enrollment of the first patient.
+The Phase 2 trial is expected to be completed in 6-9 months from enrollment of the first patient.